rafaelab/grplinst/README.md

 z = 0.14 # redshift of the source
 nIGM = 1e-13 # density of the intergalactic medium in m^-3
 L = 1e38 # luminosity of the beam in W
-T = 1e5 # temperature of the intergalactic medium
+T = 1e5 # temperature of the intergalactic medium in K

 obs = Observer()
 obs.add(ObserverPoint())